-Even on longer rides, the position is a lot more comfortable than your typical sports bike, and you can definitely play with the big boys on the corners.
-For the road, you don't really need anything faster.
-I have taken a Ducati monster on both Eastern Creek and Oran Park raceways for a proper spin, and it was only down the straight that I felt it was a bit underpowered.
-For those that 240km/h just isn't enough, you'll need something faster!
-If you're used to an easy-pull clutch lever, this one will be a bit stiff, and after a day's riding, your left hand definitely knows about it.
-This model of Monster had the wet clutch which meant it didn't sound like a rattling bag of rusty nails in idle.
+Even during longer rides, the riding position remains more comfortable than that of typical sport bikes, allowing you to confidently tackle corners alongside more powerful machines.
+On the road, you don't really need anything faster than the Monster 800.
+I've taken a Ducati Monster on both Eastern Creek and Oran Park raceways for an exhilarating spin, and it was only on the straightaways that I felt it was slightly underpowered.
+If 240km/h isn't enough for you, then you'll need something faster!
+The clutch lever might feel a bit stiff if you're accustomed to an easy-pull lever, and after a full day's ride, your left hand will definitely feel it.
+This model of the Monster had a wet clutch, which means it didn't produce the rattling noise of a dry clutch when idling.
 On the upside, it did have the distinctive Ducati boom - as good as any.
 Never had an issue with cars pulling into my lane or not knowing I was there.

-This model was fitted with a K&N Racing air filter which improved the acceleration, sound and smoothness of low-down power.
-A worthy investment that even a monkey can install.
-Straight out of the box the m800 is not the booming Ducati that you might be used to.
-It has a beautiful deep sound anyway, but not too loud.
-If you want to be the obnoxious Ducati owner, it will cost you for that tasty end pipe - oh don't forget you need two!
-A new set of these pipes from your local Ducati Dealer will set you back around $1400 AUD or $1900 with performance kit.
-(Ducati performance Brand - correct price at the time of writing).
-As far as aesthetics go, most people either love it or hate it.
-Like it or not, the Monster naked concept has influenced a large number of spin-offs in other brands.
+This model was equipped with a K&N Racing air filter, which significantly enhanced acceleration, sound, and the smoothness of low-end power.
+It's a worthwhile investment that even a novice can install.
+Out of the box, the m800 doesn't have the thunderous Ducati roar you might be accustomed to.
+Nonetheless, it still produces a beautiful deep sound without being overly loud.
+If you want to be the owner of an attention-grabbing Ducati, you'll need to shell out some money for those enticing aftermarket exhaust pipes.
+Oh, and don't forget, you'll need two of them!
+Purchasing a new set of these pipes from your local Ducati Dealer will cost you around $1400 AUD or $1900 with the performance kit.
+(Note: Pricing information based on the Ducati Performance Brand at the time of writing).
+In terms of aesthetics, the Monster's design tends to elicit strong reactions—people either love it or hate it.
+Regardless of personal preference, it's important to acknowledge that the Monster's naked concept has influenced numerous derivative models in other brands.